-Set mostly in 1964, Kit Walker (Evan Peters) is accused of killing his wife (Britne Oldford) and locked up in Briarcliff Manor, an asylum that houses the criminally insane.
-Court appointed psychiatrist, Dr. Oliver Threadson (Zachary Quinto) is assigned to asses Walker’s ability to stand trial.
+American Horror Story: Asylum is set mostly in 1964, Kit Walker (Evan Peters) is accused of killing his wife (Britne Oldford) and locked up in Briarcliff Manor, an asylum that houses the criminally insane.
+Court-appointed psychiatrist, Dr. Oliver Threadson (Zachary Quinto) is assigned to assess Walker’s ability to stand trial.
 Reporter Lana Winters (Sarah Paulson) requests access to the asylum as she sees exposing the mistreatment of the patients as the making of her career.
 Sister Jude (Jessica Lange) denies her access so Lana sneaks in and is injured.
 Jude initially uses the injury and then Lana’s homosexuality to keep her locked away.
 Dr. Arthur Arden (James Cromwell) is using the patients to make the ultimate human beings.
 Dark forces are at work.
-In modern day in the ruins of Briarcliff will history repeat itself?
+In modern-day in the ruins of Briarcliff will history repeat itself?

 Asylum is the second show in the American Horror Story series.

 Rabid Reader’s presents this year’s Spooky Halloween Reads and More round-up.
 Check what we read and viewed.

 Continue reading Spooky Halloween Reads and More for 2016

 Movie Released: December 1, 1989 | DVD Released: September 30, 2008